-- 1. Insert the Surveillance System Software CD to the computer.
-It runs automatically and a window pops up. - 2.
-Click Install V 8.3.0.0 System. - 3.
-Select BlackBerry Smartphone Viewer, and follow the on-screen instructions.
-The default installation directory is C:\BlackBerry Smartphone Viewer. - 4.
-Through the synchronization program such as Desktop Manager, install BBView.alx from the created installation directory to your BlackBerry.
+- 1. Insert the Surveillance System Software DVD into the computer.
+It runs automatically and a window pops up. - Click Install V 8.4.0.0 System, select BlackBerry Smartphone Viewer, and follow the on-screen instructions to complete the instillation.
+The default installation directory is C:\BBView. - 3.
+Through the synchronization program such as Desktop Manager, install BBViewV1.alx from the created installation directory to your BlackBerry.
 Consult the BlackBerry phone user's manual for how to install a program to the phone.

-Activating the BBView Function
+Activating the GV-BBView V1.1 Function

-To allow remote access to GV-System, follow these steps:
+To allow remote access to GV-System, enable these two functions on the WebCam Server.